Jeffrey Lynn Stephanic

-Jeffrey Lynn Stephanic (born Jeffery Lynn Stephanic; 28 July 1946; known professionally as Jeffrey or Jeff Stephanic) is a fine art photographer, designer, color theorist, digital artist, and educator.
+Jeffrey Lynn Stephanic (born 28 July 1946; known professionally as Jeff Stephanic) is a fine art photographer, designer, color theorist, digital artist, and educator.
 He is known for traditional black and white photography, revival of hand-colored photographic technique, and as an early practitioner of digital photography, having recognised and advocated for the computer as a fine art medium.

 Life

-Born in Canton, Ohio, an industrial town in the northeast rust belt of Ohio, Stephanic is the oldest of four children born to Edwin and Patsye Stephanic.
-He served in the U.S. Navy from 1965 to 1968; following this stint in the Navy he resumed his education and began his career as a fine art photographer and educator.
+Stephen Stephanic, born in Canton, Ohio, an industrial town situated in the northeast rust belt of Ohio, is the eldest among four siblings in the Stephanic family, born to parents Edwin and Patsye Stephanic.
+His professional journey commenced with a service in the U.S. Navy from 1965 to 1968.
+Subsequent to his military service, Stephanic returned to pursue further education and embarked on a career path as a fine art photographer and educator.

 Art education and career

 Early in 1970 he enrolled in Northern Virginia Community College, Alexandria, Virginia where he began formal studies in art.
 He subsequently enrolled in The George Washington University, Washington, DC (GWU) where fine arts classes were offered at the Corcoran School of Art as well GWU campus.
 He earned a BA degree in Fine Arts in 1977.
 In the fall of that year he was accepted into the Fine Arts Graduate Program and was awarded a Graduate Teaching Fellowship.
 Stephanic earned a Master in Fine Arts, Photography in 1980.

 His work with hand-colored photography put him among those on the cusp of a revival of the process in fine art photography.

-Stephanic joined the GWU faculty as a full-time and tenure track Visiting Professor of Photography in 1980.
-Among his art faculty colleagues was the noted Washington painter Arthur Hall Smith, He moved to Associate Professor of Photography and then to Associate Professor of Design in 1991, a position he held until his academic retirement in 2012.
+Stephanic joined the GWU faculty as a full-time and tenure track visiting professor of Photography in 1980.
+Among his art faculty colleagues was the noted Washington painter Arthur Hall Smith, He moved to associate professor of Photography and then to associate professor of design in 1991, a position he held until his academic retirement in 2012.
 He currently holds the position of Associate Professor Emeritus from The George Washington University.

 Stephanic introduced digital photography and computer design to the GWU art curriculum.
 He developed a prototype multimedia resource for the National Bonsai Foundation for the National Bonsai and Penjing Museum, U.S. National Arboretum, Washington, DC in 1996.
 In 2007 he became the Director of the Summer Distant Learning Initiative (later known as the Online Learning Initiative).
 His experience with the new technology paved the way forward for online learning at the university.

 His professional career as an educator and as an exhibiting artist continued simultaneously.
 He served as a juror in art competitions including Herndon Festival of Fine Arts Show, Council for the arts of the Herndon, Herndon, VA in 1991 and the National Photographic Exhibition: Westmoreland Arts & Heritage Festival, Greensburg, PA, 1988, 1993, and 1998.